×

 How does SaaS handle peak activity and seasonality?

-This is one of its greatest assets.
-SaaS is elastic .
-You can easily increase your number of users (licenses) during your peak season and reduce it later.
+This is one of its greatest strengths.
+SaaS is elastic.
+You can easily increase your number of users (licenses) during your peak season and then reduce it afterward.
 You only pay for what you need.
-This is very complex and expensive to do with an on-premise WMS.
+This is very complex and expensive to do with an on-premises WMS.

 How long does it take to deploy a SaaS WMS?